0xAX/linux-insides/Theory/linux-theory-1.md

 ![4-level paging](http://oi58.tinypic.com/207mb0x.jpg)

 Every access to a linear address is either a supervisor-mode access or a user-mode access.
 This access is determined by the `CPL` (current privilege level).
 If `CPL < 3` it is a supervisor mode access level, otherwise it is a user mode access level.
-For example, the top level page table entry contains access bits and has the following structure:
+For example, the top level page table entry contains access bits and has the following structure (See [arch/x86/include/asm/pgtable_types.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/include/asm/pgtable_types.h) for the bit offset definitions):

 ```
 63  62                  52 51                                                    32